fed-franz/txmex/README.md

  * Install Bitcore requirements: `apt-get install libzmq3-dev build-essential curl`
  * Install Bitcore: `npm install -g bitcore`
  * Create your Bitcore full node: `bitcore create [--testnet] BTC_NODE`
  * Install bitcore-explorers and insight-api.
-From your node folder: `bitcore install bitcore-explorers insight-api`
+From your node folder: `bitcore install insight-api; npm install bitcore-explorers`
  * Clone or download the bitmex repo in the node's node_module directory (this will be soon replaced by an integrated bitcore command)
  * Add "bitmex" to the "services" in 'bitcore-node.json' configuration file in the Bitcore node folder.
 Optionally you can add the "web" service if you plan to use the web APIs.